stephprince/update-project/README.md

 ```

 All figures will save in the local `update-project/results/manuscript-figures` folder
-(Note: the scripts assume all raw data is stored on the internal server at `/singer/NWBData/UpdateTask`,
+(Note: the scripts assume all raw data is stored on an internal server at `/singer/NWBData/UpdateTask`,
 future examples will include instructions for data deposited online).

 If you would like to run any of the modules individually,